Brasiliense FC: Symbols

 The colors of Brasiliense Futebol Clube are green, yellow and white, in reference to the colors of the flag of the Federal District.
 The official mascot is the Alligator.
 The flag is composed of three bands in yellow and two in white with the official shield superimposed.
 The anthem was composed by Walter Queiroz and the first uniform always included shirts, shorts and yellow socks.
 In 2008 a cross was introduced in the uniform also in reference to the flag of the Federal District.

 Rivalries

-Team rivals are Gama and Brasília.
-The biggest rival is Gama, the clubs of the Federal District that have achieved the greatest national achievements, both have won the Campeonato Brasileiro Série B. In addition, the most popular clubs among the candangos (generic term used for the construction workers employed during the construction of Brasilia), the derby Verde-Amarelo (Green-Yellow), as it is called.
-The derby attracts significant crowds.
+Brasiliense's rivals are Gama and Brasília.
+Their biggest rival is Gama, another club from the Federal District that has achieved the great national achievements, such as also winning the Campeonato Brasileiro Série B. In addition, Gama and Brasiliense are the most popular clubs among the candangos (generic term used for the construction workers employed during the construction of Brasilia).
+The derby is called Verde-Amarelo (Green-Yellow), and usually attracts significant crowds.

 Stadium

-Brasiliense's stadium is Elmo Serejo Farias (Serejão), which has a capacity of 28,000.
+Brasiliense's stadium is Elmo Serejo Farias (Serejão), which has a capacity of 27,000.
 The stadium is named after Elmo Serejo Farias, who was Taguatinga's administrator and Distrito Federal's governor during the stadium construction.
 They also play in Estádio Nacional Mané Garrincha.